|Title:||Head Coach- Women's Cross Country / Head Coach - Men's and Women's Track and Field / Associate Director of Wieden Hall|

 |Title:||Assistant Coach - Men's and Women's Cross Country|

-Janelle Humphrey enters her first year as assistant coach for the UMPI Owl’s cross country running teams.
+Janelle Humphrey enters her second year as assistant coach for the UMPI Owl’s cross country running teams.

 From 2005-2007, Humphrey competed for the Caribou High School cross country and track and field teams.
 While competing, she placed third in her first cross-country race at the Ellsworth Invitational.
 Her time of17:23 (2.75 miles), helped her team finish 1st overall.
 At the Fort Kent Invitational in 2005, Humphrey tied for 1st place, finishing alongside her teammate and a time of 17.02 (2.5 miles).
 Humphrey finished first in the 2005 Presque Isle Invitational 5k, with a time of 20:39.
 She set the course record for the Caribou High School Alumni/Community X-C Run, with a time of 17:30 (2.75 mile course).
 She competed in the 2005 Festival of Champions with a time of 20:40, earning a 19th place finish.
 Humphrey finished 11th in the 2005 Penobscot Valley Conference Championship meet, with a 5k time of 21:31.